mezis/tsuga/README.md

 produces a **tree** of clusters, with depths matching zoomlevels on typical maps, and source points of interest as leaves.

-Makes heavy use of [Geohash](http://en.wikipedia.org/wiki/Geohash)-like and [Morton codes](http://en.wikipedia.org/wiki/Morton_number_%28number_theory%29).
+Makes heavy use of [Geohash](http://en.wikipedia.org/wiki/Geohash)-like [Morton codes](http://en.wikipedia.org/wiki/Morton_number_%28number_theory%29).

 Designed with Rails usage in mind, but usable without Rails or even without a database.